msolarig/CL2DO/README.md

 ---

-## Future Improvements

-* Error handling for invalid commands or missing tasks
-* Task numbering for easier selection
-* Optional priority or category system
-* Extra functionality such as mark all or clean list
-* Potential packaging as a standalone executable for macOS, Linux, and Windows

----

 ## Contributing

-Contributions are welcome!
-Feel free to fork the repo, submit issues, or propose enhancements.
+This is a project I made primarily for personal use.
+Still, contributions are welcome!
+Feel free to fork the repo, submit issues, or propose new features.

 ---